theOGognf/rl8/README.rst

 Minimizing GPU Memory Usage
 ---------------------------

-Use the low-level algorithm interface to enable policy updates via gradient accumulation and `Automatic Mixed Precision (AMP)`_ to minimize GPU memory usage so you can simulate more environments or used larger models.
+Use the low-level algorithm interface to enable policy updates with gradient accumulation and/or `Automatic Mixed Precision (AMP)`_ to minimize GPU memory usage so you can simulate more environments or use larger models.

 .. code:: python